emmajanedrews/base-template/_posts/2018-04-25-we-can-take-the-stress-out-of-being-a-landlord.md

 &nbsp;

-Today, we’d like to touch on a topic we haven’t discussed much here in the past, which is our property management company HBR Rentals.
+Today we’d like to touch on a topic we haven’t discussed much here in the past, which is our property management company HBR Rentals.

-We are helping so many familes work on their real estate portfolio by managing their properties hassle-free.
+We are helping so many families work on their real estate portfolio by managing their properties hassle-free.
 HBR Rentals really gives us a chance to help our investors, as well.
 We can help them find a property, figure out their numbers and cash flow, and place a tenant.

 This is a perfect option for people who are moving but don’t want to sell just yet.
 Putting a tenant in their home so that it can appreciate rather than sit vacant is a great route for people in this situation to take.

 {% include pullquote.html %}

-We’ve gotten so many positive reviews. **So if you’re interested in our property management services, please reach out to us our visit [www.hbrrentals.com](www.hbrrentals.com)**.
+We’ve gotten so many positive reviews. **So if you’re interested in our property management services, please reach out to us or visit [www.hbrrentals.com](www.hbrrentals.com)**.
 We would be more than happy to talk to you about our fees, structure, and services.
 We want to take the stress and pressure of being a landlord off of your shoulders.

 We’d also be delighted to help you if you’d like to have a consultation on how to build your real estate portfolio.